Get E-Book

 await fetch(tokenUrl, { method: 'POST', body });

-That is separate from FormData.
 URLSearchParams produces URL-encoded text.
-FormData produces field parts and file-capable payloads.
-JSON produces a string or bytes you label with application/json.
-Choosing the payload object chooses the serializer path.
+FormData produces field parts and can include files.
+JSON produces a string or bytes that you label as application/json.

-The practical backend rule is to keep the input object close to the protocol boundary.
+For backend code, keep protocol serialization close to the HTTP client adapter.
 Domain code should usually pass structured values.
-The client adapter can decide how those values become FormData, blobs, strings, or bytes.
-That keeps tests smaller and keeps request serialization in one place.
+The adapter decides whether those values become JSON, FormData, URLSearchParams, blobs, strings, or bytes.

-Fetch response bodies use the Web Streams API.
+Fetch response bodies use Web Streams when a body exists.

 const response = await fetch(url);